sungnga/practice/gatsby/designcode/README.md

 - Set global style in GlobalStyle.js file
   - Here we can set background color themes preferences
   - Use the GlobalStyle component in layout.js file

+### Creating a reusable button component
+- Create a PurchaseButton component and render it in the HeroSection component.
+Pass down the title and subtitle props
+- In the PurchaseButton component, receive the title and subtitle props and render their values in the Link button